NSS Background Remover

 Edit further in the editor

-Send the cutout into the full image or video editor for layers, filters, lifestyle scenes, 3D/depth preview, color grading, and text — then export.
+Send the cutout into the full image editor for layers, filters, a 3D/depth preview, and 2×/4× AI upscaling — then export.
 Best when the cutout is one step in a larger composition.

-1. Open the tool and choose what you are removing
+1. Open the tool and drop in your image

 The first time the page loads it fetches the AI model into your browser cache (roughly 80 MB for the Fast model).
 That happens once — after it is cached the tool works offline, and nothing about your files leaves the device.

-Drag and drop your image or video onto the drop zone, or click to browse.
 The file is read locally — you will see it appear in the workspace without any upload progress bar, because there is no upload.
+Everything from here happens on your own device.

 3. Pick a removal mode and let the AI process